Aaron Lyons (MA)

 Catherine Bargen (MA)

-Prior to her work with CJI, Catherine served as the Victim Offender Mediation Program Coordinator in Edmonton, Alberta and as a Restorative
+Prior to her work with CJI, Catherine served as the Victim Offender Dialogue Coordinator in Edmonton, Alberta and as a Restorative

 She received her Master’s degree in Conflict Transformation in 2008.
-Catherine is currently the Restorative Justice Coordinator within Victim Services and Crime Prevention Branch of the government of British Columbia.
-Accordingly, she is helping to achieve a coordinated vision and strategy of restorative justice across the province, with a renewed focus on victim issues.
-In addition, she has been privileged in this role to work within several First Nations communities, partnering to develop culturally responsive crime prevention and community development programs.
+Catherine was Provincial Restorative Justice Coordinator within Victim Services and Crime Prevention Branch of the government of British Columbia from 2008-2017, in addition to being a Program Manager for Victim Services with over 50 Victim Services and Anti-Violence groups.
+This role also afforded her the privilege of working with First Nations communities, partnering to develop culturally responsive crime prevention and community development programs.

-As a volunteer, Catherine has been extensively involved as a facilitator and board member with the organization Peace it Together, which uses dialogue, filmmaking and community engagement to empower youth as media makers and change agents for just relationships among peoples.
-Catherine also enjoys serving as chair of the Education and Participation committee of her Housing Cooperative.
+As a volunteer, Catherine has been involved as a facilitator and board member with the organization Peace it Together, which uses dialogue, filmmaking and community engagement to empower youth as media makers and change agents for just relationships among peoples.
+Catherine also enjoys facilitating Talking Circles where she lives, in a Housing Cooperative (along with her husband and daughter) in Vancouver, BC, Canada.
+Catherine is a cyclist, yogi and dance enthusiast.
+She acknowledges that she lives and works on unceded and ancestral Coast Salish Territories.

 Matthew Hartman (MA)